Guiding Principles of Concept Development

 By: Carmen Willings

-Students who are blind or visually impaired need specialized instruction in order understand concepts in a highly visual world.
+Students who are blind or visually impaired need specialized instruction in order to understand concepts in a highly visual world.
 This unique programming includes teaching through concrete and unifying experiences and learning by doing.
 As stated on the Impact on Development & Learning page, Lowenfeld, a leader in the field of visual impairments, identified three strategies to use when working with students who are blind or visually impaired.
-The three strategies are: concrete experiences, learning by doing, and unifying experiences.
+The three strategies are concrete experiences, learning by doing, and unifying experiences.

-Interaction with a model are not the same as interaction with a real object, particularly if the student has not had direct contact and interaction with the real item.
+Interaction with a model is not the same as interaction with a real object, particularly if the student has not had direct contact and interaction with the real item.
 This is true for all students, but especially for students who are blind or visually impaired.
 For example, playing with a plastic animal has no meaning to the student who has not touched, smelled, heard and interacted with the real animal.
 It is important to provide interaction with actual objects first and then determine if the student can transfer that understanding to a model or a raised line drawing.
 Do not assume that a student has had experiences even with what you think may be common objects.
 For example, a student's family may have a van and the student may not have had contact with a car or all parts of a car.
 In this situation, it would be a good idea to discuss similarities and differences as you provide interaction with a variety of vehicles in the school parking lot.

 Learn by Doing